ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

-Thaddeus W. Harris at Harvard was the first to distinguish the Northern Cloudywing, but he called it a local variation of the Southern Cloudywing, T. bathyllus.
-Southern Cloudywing was well-known, as it had been figured by John Abbot and named by J. E. Smith in Insects of Georgia, published in 1797.
+Thaddeus W. Harris at Harvard was the first to distinguish the Northern Cloudywing, but he called it a local variant of the Southern Cloudywing, T. bathyllus.
+Southern Cloudywing was well-known, as it had been figured by John Abbot and named by J. E. Smith in The Rarer Lepidopterous Insects of Georgia, published in 1797.

-In the expanded 1862 edition of his report on injurious insects, wrote “In Massachusetts we have what I suppose to be only a local variety of the Bathyllus skipper, differing from Southern specimens in the inferior size of the white spots on the fore wings, the less prominent hind angle of the hind wings, and the darker color of the fringes.”
+In the expanded 1862 edition of his report on injurious insects, Harris wrote “In Massachusetts we have what I suppose to be only a local variety of the Bathyllus skipper, differing from Southern specimens in the inferior size of the white spots on the fore wings, the less prominent hind angle of the hind wings, and the darker color of the fringes.”
 (1862: 312, Fig 135).
 Scudder then formally described Thorybes pylades as a species separate from bathyllus, noting that Harris’ figure exemplified his description (Scudder, 1872).
 Although the "type locality" is accepted as "Massachusetts" (Pelham 2008), Scudder's type specimen does not appear to be in the MCZ today.

 Photo: Norwottuck rail trail, Amherst, Mass.
 F. Model 6-17-2005

-The Northern Cloudywing “ has been found everywhere in New England in abundance from Nantucket and Connecticut in the south to the White Mountains and Maine in the north, in elevated stations as well as on the plains,…” wrote Scudder in the 1880's (1889: 1441).
-It had probably greatly increased as forests were cleared for agriculture after 1600 (Table 1).
-Similarly, Maynard (1886) referred to what he called the Dark -brown Tailed Skipper: “This is a very common species in Massachusetts, being found on flowers in June and July, and though a restless species, may be easily captured.”
+The Northern Cloudywing “ has been found everywhere in New England in abundance from Nantucket and Connecticut in the south to the White Mountains and Maine in the north, in elevated stations as well as on the plains,…” wrote Scudder (1889: 1441).
+Northern Cloudywing had probably greatly increased as forests were cleared for agriculture after 1600 (Table 1).
+Similarly, Newton naturalist Charles Maynard (1886) described what he called the Dark-brown Tailed Skipper: “This is a very common species in Massachusetts, being found on flowers in June and July, and though a restless species, may be easily captured.”
 Maynard was referring to the Northern Cloudywing, because he says “this is the Bathyllus of Harris.”
 The Southern Cloudywing, on the other hand, was “not the bathyllus of Harris;” it was ”a rare skipper in Massachusetts only occurring, at least at all commonly, in the western portion of the state.”

 Host Plants and Habitat

-The Tick-trefoils (Desmodium) and the Bush-clovers (Lespedeza) are key plant genera for several butterflies, including the Hoary Edge, the Eastern Tailed-blue, and the Southern and Northern Cloudywings.
-There are many species of these genera in Massachusetts: Sorrie and Somers list 12 tick-trefoils, all native to most counties, of which Showy Tick-trefoil or Desmodium canadense is probably the most common and widespread ( Magee and Ahles 1999), and 8 native bush-clovers.
-Round-headed, ( L. capitata), Hairy (L. hirta), and Intermediate (L intermedia) bush-clovers are native to and found in all Massachusetts counties ( Magee and Ahles).
-Thus, the apparent declining trend in abundance of Northern Cloudywings (see below) does not seem attributable to any lack of host plants.
+The tick-trefoils (Desmodium) and the bush-clovers (Lespedeza) are key plant genera for several butterflies, including the Hoary Edge, the Eastern Tailed-blue, and the Southern and Northern Cloudywings.
+There are many species of these genera in Massachusetts: Sorrie and Somers list 12 tick-trefoils, all native to most counties, of which showy tick-trefoil or Desmodium canadense is probably the most common and widespread ( Magee and Ahles 1999), and 8 native bush-clovers.
+Round-headed ( L. capitata), hairy (L. hirta), and intermediate (L intermedia) bush-clovers are native to and found in all Massachusetts counties ( Magee and Ahles).
+Thus, the declining trend in abundance of Northern Cloudywings (see below) does not seem attributable to any lack of host plants.